nschonni/cordova-docs/articles/develop-apps/run-app-ripple-simulator.md

 >**Security Note**: If your app is transferring sensitive data (for example, Active Directory authentication tokens), we strongly recommend using the local proxy instead of the remote proxy.

+### Troubleshooting?
+Let's fix it

+If you have trouble deploying to Ripple, see [Resolving build errors](../tips-and-workarounds/resolving-build-errors.md).

 ### To change the proxy

 1. In Chrome, while your app is running, choose the arrow button on the right, and then choose the **Settings** section.